dagdavid24/unit-4-game/README.md

 # unit-4-game

 This is a guessing game using numbers.
-There will be four crystals displayed as buttons on the page.
+There will be four crystals displayed as buttons on the page to which each will hold a certain number value.
-The player will be shown a random number at the start of the game.
+These will clicked in order to reach a certain score that equals that of a target score shown in the beginning of the game.
-When the player clicks on a crystal it will add a specific amount of points to the player's total score.
-The player wins the game if their total score matches the random number and the player loses the game if their total score goes above the random number.
-The amount of points each crystal adds is not shown to the player, but their total score is displayed and updated after each crystal is clicked.
+As the player clicks on each crystal to match the numbers their total score is updated and displayed.
-The number of games won and lost will be displayed.
+The number of games won and lost will be displyed.
-If the player successfully matches their total score to the random number they get 1 win, if the player's total score is above the random number the player get 1 loss, either way the game restarts.
-When the game is restarted, the player will be shown a new random number, all the crystals will now have 4 different hidden values, and the player's total score is reset to 0.
+A total score that does not match the target score restarts the game with different values for each crystal, different target score as well as the players total score being reset to 0